mbasnet201819/Calculator-pyhton/README.md

 ###Tools Used

    - Python

    - tkinter

+How to Use:

-How to download: Just simply clone the repo or download and extract the zip file inside your pycharm project folder.
+     Installation: Just simply clone the repo or download and extract the zip file inside your pycharm project folder.

 Sample of Calculator